Suicide warning signs: Here's what to look for when someone needs help

-The apparent suicide of fashion icon Kate Spade is raising awareness about prevention.
+The apparent suicide of fashion icon Kate Spade and chef-turned-TV host Anthony Bourdain is raising awareness about prevention.

-About 39,500 people died of suicide in 2011.
+According to the latest figures from the American Association of Suicidology, in 2016 about 45,000 people died of suicide.
 That's more deaths than from murder, prostate cancer or car accidents, according to the American Association of Suicidology.

 Some of the most frequently cited risk factors for suicide include mental disorders, depression, a prior suicide attempt, family history and exposure to other people's suicidal behavior, according to the National Institutes of Health.